GilmanLab/deploy/README.md

 ./up.sh <stack name>
 ```

+### Environment

+Running this deployment process requires a few environment variables to be defined:

+* `VAULT_ADDR`: The URL to the Vault server
+* `VAULT_TOKEN`: A token with sufficient privileges to create tokens for signing SSH host keys
+* `VSPHERE_SERVER`: URL for the vCenter server
+* `VSPHERE_USER`: Username to a vSphere user with permissions to create virtual machines
+* `VSPHERE_PASSWORD`: Password for the above vSphere account

 ## Stack Outputs

 When a cluster is turned up for a stack it generates output data which is later used for configuring the cluster using